JosiahR89/Bootcamp-Project-2/README.md

 * Read from source raw feed to Pandas Dataframe
 * Checked for Nulls in any columns
 * If there are records that have a valid state but an unknown county, kept the records and assigned the fips_county for these records (with the special id's mentioned above in the county table)
-    * Column 'deaths' can contain Nulls but not Fips
+    * column 'deaths' can contain Nulls but not Fips
     * Identified these records that has Fips as Null
-* Moved them to a seperate Dataframe
+* moved them to a seperate Dataframe
 * Trimmed Leading and Trailing Spaces for required fields
 * Merged with county table and assigned the County_Fips
 * Created a dataframe for records with No Nulls
 * Concatenated the clean dataframes
 * Replaced Null with zeros for column 'Deaths'
 * Converted fips and deaths columns to Int
-* Selected fields 'date', 'county_fips', 'cases', 'deaths' to final dataframe
+* selected fields 'date', 'county_fips', 'cases', 'deaths' to final dataframe
 * Wrote the final dataframe to US_Covid_Data.csv that can be imported in PostgreSQL

 <details>